awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

 ## Unable to connect to a MySQL or SMTP server<a name="ts-connectivity-troubleshooting-mysql-and-smtp"></a>

 **Symptoms**
-When allowing egress traffic to all destinations \(Mesh `EgressFilter type`=`ALLOW_ALL`\), such as an SMTP server or a MySQL database using a virtual node definition, the connection from your application fails\.
+When allowing outbound traffic to all destinations \(Mesh `EgressFilter type`=`ALLOW_ALL`\), such as an SMTP server or a MySQL database using a virtual node definition, the connection from your application fails\.
 As an example, the following is an error message from attempting to connect to a MySQL server\.

 ```
 ERROR 2013 (HY000): Lost connection to MySQL server at 'reading initial communication packet', system error: 0
 ```

 **Resolution**
 This is a known issue that is resolved by using App Mesh image version 1\.15\.0 or later\.
 For more information, see the [Unable to connect to MySQL with App Mesh](https://github.com/aws/aws-app-mesh-roadmap/issues/62) GitHub issue\.
-This error occurs because the egress listener in Envoy configured by App Mesh adds the Envoy TLS Inspector listener filter\.
+This error occurs because the outbound listener in Envoy configured by App Mesh adds the Envoy TLS Inspector listener filter\.
 For more information, see [TLS Inspector](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listener_filters/tls_inspector#config-listener-filters-tls-inspector) in the Envoy documentation\.
 This filter evaluates whether or not a connection is using TLS by inspecting the first packet sent from the client\.
 With MySQL and SMTP, however, the server sends the first packet after connection\.
 For more information about MySQL, see [Initial Handshake](https://dev.mysql.com/doc/internals/en/initial-handshake.html) in the MySQL documentation\.
 Because the server sends the first packet, inspection at the filter fails\.

 To work around this issue, either upgrade your Envoy version to AppMesh image 1\.15\.0 \(or later version\), or use the following instructions: add port `3306` to the list of values for the `APPMESH_EGRESS_IGNORED_PORTS` in your services for MySQL, and the port you are using for STMP\.